bounded-systems/hooksmith/SHELL_TO_RUST_MIGRATION_PROGRESS.md

 - `git-worktree-wrapper` - Ready for testing with worktree guidance
 - `update-worktrees` - Ready for testing with worktree updates
 - `migrate-worktrees-to-wt` - Ready for testing with worktree migration
-- `conflict_resolver` - Ready for testing with conflict resolution
-- `pr_creator` - Ready for testing with PR creation
-- `status_report` - Ready for testing with status reporting

 ## 📋 **Next Steps**